 The app’s simple premise of allowing users to share catchy short videos with the world has become enormously popular.
-TikTok’s growth since 2019 predicts that it’ll be on par with Snapchat’s level of users by 2024, rivaling the social media giant.
+TikTok’s active user growth has surpassed that of Snapchat globally, rivaling the social media giant.

 With this rapid growth, TikTok is constantly evolving as a platform for advertising.
 While this is exciting for marketers, it also brings challenges.
 How can brands new to TikTok leverage the platform’s popularity to connect with their target audience?

 In this article, we’ll show you why you should be considering TikTok as an advertising channel and how to get the best results possible with it.

 TikTok has a number of advantages other social media platforms can’t quite match.
 Let’s look at a few of the major selling points of TikTok for growing your brand.

 The social platform offers unmatched user engagement.